Paraïba tourmaline 2.16 ct

 Normal price €20.075,00

-2.16 carat Paraïba tourmaline in the sought after intense neon blue color.
-The paraiba tourmaline is cut in a triangle shape which is one of the best cuts for Paraiba tourmaline.
+Paraïba tourmaline of 2.16 carat in the popular intense neon blue color.
+The paraiba tourmaline is cut in a triangle shape, which is one of the best cuts for Paraiba tourmaline.
 A fine example of one of the rarest type of tourmaline.
-View our jewelry for inspiration on how you can have this gemstone converted by us into a piece of jewelry of your choice.
+View our jewelery for inspiration on how you can have this gemstone set by us in a piece of jewelery of your choice.

 Certificate: House certificate